Lord-Giganticus/Starshine-Patcher/README.md

 * This script will check the region of the Disk Image to make the correct patches.

 ## starshine-patcher.exe
-* Run the executable either by double clicking it or invoking it and make sure **A SMG2 DISK IMAGE IS IN THE SAME DIR AS THE PYTHON FILE**
+* Run the executable either by double clicking it or invoking it and make sure **A SMG2 DISK IMAGE IS IN THE SAME DIR AS EXE**
 * This may take a minute or two depending on internet and cpu power.
 * This script will check the region of the Disk Image to make the correct patches.